 My curiosity in archaeology began in my own backyard, and it was nurtured early on by my mom, who always encouraged me to follow questions, explore, and learn.
 Some of my first “discoveries” were simply noticing things other people might walk past, and wondering who had been there before me, what they left behind, and why.

 Museums helped give that curiosity a place to grow.
-They were equal parts wonder and puzzle, and I loved how a single object could open up a whole story if you took the time to look closely.
+They were equal parts wonder and puzzlement, and I loved how a single object could open up a whole story if one took the time to examine it closely.
 That interest carried into my teen years in Toronto, where I spent countless hours at the Royal Ontario Museum, first volunteering as an interpreter and later as a docent.
-Those experiences taught me what goes on behind the scenes, and how much responsibility comes with sharing the past in a way that is accurate, respectful, and accessible.
+Those experiences taught me what went on behind the scenes, and how much responsibility came with sharing the past in a way that is accurate, respectful, and accessible.

-What has stayed consistent through all of it is what I enjoy most, research.
+What has stayed consistent through all of my years out there in the world is my love of learning and research.
 I love tracking a question back to its source, sorting out what is supported, what is assumed, and what has simply been repeated so many times people mistake it for fact.

 My approach is grounded in curiosity and care.
 I like asking good questions, following the evidence, and taking the time to understand context, because that is where the real story is.
-For me, archaeology is not about trying to make the past more dramatic than it was.
-It is about getting as close to the truth as we can, and sharing it in a way that is respectful to the people, places, and cultures connected to it.
+For me, archaeology is about getting as close to the truth as we can, and sharing it in a way that is respectful to the people, places, and cultures connected to it.

 From the Field to the Screen